 FAQ

-The following FAQs are designed to help prospective and new clients understand how the firm operates, what to expect from representation, and how to get started.
+These FAQs are meant to help prospective and new clients understand how I work, what to expect from representation, and how to get started.

 -

-I represent clients in select civil legal matters, including litigation, dispute resolution, and advisory work.
-My practice focuses on matters where thoughtful analysis, written advocacy, and practical judgment are essential.
+I represent clients in select civil matters, including trials, litigation, arbitration, dispute resolution, and advisory work.
+My practice centers on matters where thoughtful analysis, strong written advocacy, and practical judgment make the difference.

-I do not handle criminal defense, family law, or high-volume matters.
-If your issue is not a good fit, I will let you know early and, when possible, suggest other resources. -
+I do not handle criminal defense, family law, or tax matters.
+If your issue is not a good fit for me, I will tell you early and, when I can, point you toward other resources.

 -